-Strategy
+A. Strategy

-Observing the economic and political environment in India, at the national and state level, from the perspective of the investment:

-Understanding the ability of the investor to carry out operations in India, the location of its customers, the quality and location of its workforce.
+- Observing the economic and political environment in India, at the national and state level, from the perspective of the investment; - Understanding the ability of the investor to carry out operations in India, the location of its customers, the quality and location of its workforce.

-Law
+B. Law

-Exchange Control Laws: Primarily the Foreign Exchange Management Act, 1999 ("FEMA") and rules, regulations, circulars, notifications and press notes issued under the same;

-Corporate Laws: Primarily the Companies Act, 1956 and Companies Act, 2013 (collectively the "Companies Act"), Limited Liability Partnership Act, 2008 and the regulations laid down by the Securities and Exchanges Board of India ("SEBI") for listed or to be listed companies in India;

-Labour Laws: India has enacted three new codes on employment conditions, social security and occupational health, safety and working conditions: the Industrial Relations Code, 2020; the Code on Social Security, 2020; the Occupational Safety, Health and Working Conditions Code, 2020.
-The codes consolidate, subsume and replace 29 national-level labour laws (such as the Industrial Disputes Act, 1947, Minimum Wages Act, 1948).
-India has state specific labor laws as well.
-The applicability of such laws is determined by various parameters (such as the nature of work to be performed, type of establishment, number of employees, etc.).

-Sector Specific Laws: In addition to the abovementioned general legislations, specific Laws relating to Financial Services (banking, non-banking financial services), Infrastructure (highways, airports) and other sectors are also applicable.
+- Exchange Control Laws: Primarily the Foreign Exchange Management Act, 1999 ("FEMA") and rules, regulations, circulars, notifications and press notes issued under the same; - Corporate Laws: Primarily the Companies Act, 1956 and Companies Act, 2013 (collectively the "Companies Act"), Limited Liability Partnership Act, 2008 and the regulations laid down by the Securities and Exchanges Board of India ("SEBI") for listed or to be listed companies in India; - Labour Laws: India has many central labour laws such as the Industrial Disputes Act, 1947, Minimum Wages Act, 1948 (proposed to be subsumed in Code of Wages, 2019 from the date it become effective) as well as state specific laws.
+The applicability of such laws is determined by various parameters (such as the nature of work to be performed, type of establishment, number of employees, etc.). - Sector Specific Laws: In addition to the abovementioned general legislations, specific laws relating to Financial Services (banking, non-banking financial services), Infrastructure (highways, airports) and other sectors are also applicable.

-Tax
+C. Tax

-Domestic Taxation Laws: It comprises of the Income Tax Act, 1961 ("ITA"); indirect tax laws including laws relating to Goods and Service Tax, (GST), customs, excise etc.;

-International Tax Treaties: Treaties with favorable jurisdictions such as Mauritius, Singapore, the Netherlands, etc.
+- Domestic Taxation Laws: The Income Tax Act, 1961 ("ITA"); indirect tax laws including laws relating to Goods and Service Tax, (GST), customs, excise etc.; - International Tax Treaties: Treaties with favorable jurisdictions such as Mauritius, Singapore, the Netherlands etc.